-Comic-Con International 2015 Souvenir Book Call for Submissions
+Comic-Con International 2016 Souvenir Book

 As in previous years, Comic-Con is soliciting articles and artwork from professionals and fans alike, based on the anniversaries we’re celebrating this year (see below for a current listing).
 This is your chance to submit something for consideration in the book!